 Room at the Inn with

 "Getting their digs on Route 66"

-Finally, Flagstaff's homeless receive
+Flagstaff's homeless families receive

-a Royal welcome
+a "Royal" welcome

 Flagstaff's homeless find a regal welcome at the Royal Inn as one couple opens their motel doors and hearts for the city's have-nots.
 Join us as we travel to Flagstaff to meet Kent and Lynette Bybee, owners of the Royal Inn, and the people and families they are rescuing off the streets of one of the "Top 20 Meanest Cities in America."

 But don't wait for our story to find out how to help the homeless.
 Now you can send contributions to INN TRANSITIONS, a new nonprofit support service that provides transitional housing for working poor families on the street.

 Send donations payable to Inn Transitions, c/o The Royal Inn, 2140 E. Route 66, Flagstaff, AZ 86004, or e-mail firstname.lastname@example.org.